Deny0090/Task-2-_-Analyze-a-Phishing-Email-Sample/README.md

  Analyze a Phishing Email Sample

 Sender’s Email Address
-   "noreplydhi@securemygateway.com" It clearly show that it is a fake Microsoft email address and it should be avoided
+   "noreplydhi@securemygateway.com" It clearly show that it is a fake DHL email address and it should be avoided

 Checking email header
   The header are shown in this picture is not enough